danieldg/rwaybar/README.md

 - Clicks can execute custom scripts or provide input to existing ones
 - Support for showing meters () and alerts.
-- Regular expressions
+- Reformatting of values using regular expressions and/or numeric expressions
-- Simple expression evaluation
 - Config reload on SIGHUP

 ## Building